Skip to main content

 If you set a maximum number of attempts, then the ctx.run block will fail with a TerminalException once the retries are exhausted.
 Have a look at the error handling docs and Sagas guide to learn how to handle these.

-Operations such as calls, awakeables, and sleep return a Awaitable.
-The SDK provides combinators for working with Awaitable.
+Operations such as ctx.run, calls, awakeables, and sleep return a DurableFuture.
+The SDK provides APIs to join DurableFutures, or wait for the first of them to complete.
 Restate then logs the order in which they are resolved or rejected, to make them deterministic on replay.

-Await all creates an Awaitable that awaits for all of the provided Awaitables to resolve.
+Await all creates a DurableFuture that awaits for all the provided DurableFutures to resolve.
 The semantics are similar to CompleteableFuture.allOf(), but the outcome is stored in the Restate journal to be deterministically replayable.

-Await any creates an Awaitable that awaits any of the provided Awaitables to resolve.
+Select creates a DurableFuture that returns on the first completed DurableFuture of the provided ones.
 The semantics are similar to CompleteableFuture.anyOf(), but the outcome is stored in the Restate journal to be deterministically replayable.

 Generating randoms